Grab FREE Ebook on Getting the First 1K Visits To Your Website

 Writing Niche based content will help not only help your readers easily find you but also help Google crawlers understand what your blog content is about.
 Google’s crawlers and spiders will easily identify which content group your website identifies itself with and display it to searchers in need.

-You do not want to write about weight loss, have readers visit your blog, and the next day, all they see are posts on how to choose the right mortgage loan, which will hurt your readership.
+You do not want to write about weight loss, have readers visit your blog, and the next day, all they see are posts on choosing the right mortgage loan, which will hurt your readership.

 Summing up this section, finding a focus for your blog creates a niche content cluster, builds authority in the eyes of Google, and opens up interlinking opportunities on your blog, boosting your domain authority.